Proxy management

 Multiple platform APIs

-Structured endpoints for AI-agent and automation workflows
+Structured endpoints for agent-native automation workflows

 The problem